 Remembering Gary Carter

 I love Gary Carter.
 I have since my father taught me how to catch in our backyard.
 When I became the catcher for my Little League team, I wanted the number 8 because that was Gary Carter’s number.
 I was elated when I received it.
 During MLB’s Franchise Four promotion, I realize how upset I’ve been about how Gary Carter’s been treated since his retirement.
-I can only hope that times will improve for him, since he should be enjoying his retirement.
+I can only hope that times will improve for him since he should be enjoying his retirement.
+He should be enjoying his days off, and maybe only worrying about whether to involve Estate Planning Lawyers if he knows what he wants to do with his estate planning documents, and that’s it.
+His retirement should not be something that stresses him out, instead, it should just be a peaceful and easy-going thing.

 Everyone who retires does it because it’s the next step in their long life.
 Retiring in itself is a reward, however, people should make sure that they check out these great tips to ensure an enjoyable retirement.
 Otherwise, it would be pretty pointless to just sit and do nothing.
 But going back to Gary Carter though, he deserves to be treated so much better in his retirement.